tim-peterson/CADs-pathogens/README.md

-# CADs-pathogens
+# sphingolipids-pathogens-aging
-Relationship between cationic amphipathic drugs (CADs) and pathogens.
+Relationship between sphingolipids, pathogens, and aging.
+Uses cationic amphipathic drugs (CADs) to unveil the relationship of sphingolipids, which are natural cationic amphipaths, to pathogens and aging.

 [Biorxiv paper - v1](https://www.biorxiv.org/content/10.1101/2020.04.10.035683v1.full.pdf).